505 Dundas

-The 505 Dundas is a Toronto streetcar route run by the Toronto Transit Commission in Ontario, Canada.
+The 505 Dundas (305 Dundas during overnight periods) is a Toronto streetcar route run by the Toronto Transit Commission in Ontario, Canada.
 The route is roughly U-shaped running mainly along Dundas Street between Dundas West and Broadview stations several blocks south of the Line 2 Bloor–Danforth subway.

 Route

 The route starts at Dundas West station on subway Line 2 Bloor–Danforth and goes south along Dundas Street West.
 The street curves southeast and passes Howard Park.
 It then passes over a bridge for the main Canadian National Railways line that runs down to Union Station.
 To the east of the bridge, past Lansdowne Avenue, it continues in a roughly southeast direction before turning eastward at Ossington Avenue.
-Downtown, the route passes subway Line 1 Yonge–University at two stations: St. Patrick station at University Avenue and Dundas station at Yonge Street.
+Downtown, the route passes subway Line 1 Yonge–University at two stations: St. Patrick station at University Avenue and TMU station at Yonge Street.
 It continues east towards Broadview Avenue where it turns north.
 The route ends at Broadview station on Line 2 Bloor–Danforth.

 The route operates seven days a week from early morning to after midnight.
 During weekday rush hours, daytime and early evenings, average service frequency is 5 to 7 minutes.
-Saturday daytime services have an average frequency of 5 to7 minutes with Sunday daytime service frequency averaging 6 to 8 minutes.
+Saturday daytime services have an average frequency of 5 to 7 minutes with Sunday daytime service frequency averaging 6 to 8 minutes.
+Overnight, this route operates with streetcars as 305 Dundas, a part of the Blue Night Network, with a 30-minute frequency.